So, how much does a goat cost? It seems like a simple enough of a question. But the answer has a few more layers than a simple dollar amount.

 Goats hate, hate, HATE! getting wet.
 If it’s raining and they don’t have anywhere to go, they will be miserable.
 So they are going to need a shelter with a reliable roof and enough walls to give them a wind break. basically, they just need somewhere to stay warm and dry.

-You can always go the DIY route and make your own shelter.
+You can always go the make your own goat pen and make your own shelter.
 You can also repurpose old tool sheds (or buy a new one).

 Fencing is incredibly important with goats.
 They are energetic, fun, and most of all, curious creatures.
 They love, love, LOVE! to explore.
 If you have a weakness in your fence, they WILL find it and they WILL bounce around freely through your neighbors backyard…even if that neighbor is a few acres away (trust me).

-You will need to factor in the cost of building a fence or making an area that is secure for your herd.
-We have gone down this road and can also help offer some tips and tricks to cut those costs down.
+You will need to factor in the cost of building a goat fence or making an area that is secure for your herd.
+We have gone down this road and can also help offer some goat fencing tips and tricks to cut those costs down.

 Goat Health and Wellness